 If you want a consistent presence, you must know who you are as a brand and use the same strategies everywhere.
-Industrial business landing pages are just one place where you should promote your brand voice and image.
+Landing pages are just one place where you should promote your brand voice and image.
 Customer perception isn’t only for business-to-consumer (B2C) companies.
 Your business-to-business (B2B) company must focus on your presence as well, which is why you should implement some key branding strategies for your landing page.

 Around 90% of people say they are influenced by factors such as color in their impression of a brand.
 Think about the colors, words, tone and images that showcase who you are as a company.
 How can you send a consistent message that sticks with potential customers?

 Branding strategies share many traits in almost any type of business.
 However, they may apply a bit differently to an industrial landing page.
 Here are the factors you should be aware of that make your name stick in visitors’ minds.